sprawld/svelte-pipeable-store/README.md

 }
 ```
 Actually, the `clear` method is a shorthand, since the `writable` store methods `set` and `update` are included too.
 `concat` is a _writable operator_.
-It doesn't care if you want to update its state.
+It doesn't care if you want to filter it's list or overwrite it.

 Concat is perhaps too narrowly defined an operator, since it's just scan (specifically `scan((acc,item) => [...acc, item])`).
 `scan` contains the core principle: an external variable updated by an iterator.